arkivverket/nikita-noark5-core/docs/general/Install.md

  The program should output some thing like the following if everything is successful

- 	Application 'HiOA Noark 5 Core (Demo mode)' is running!
+ 	Application 'OsloMet Noark 5 Core (Demo mode)' is running!
 Access URLs:
  	Local: 			http://localhost:8092
  	External: 		http://127.0.1.1:8092
  	contextPath: 	http://127.0.1.1:8092/noark5v4
- 	Application is running with following profile(s): [prod]
+ 	Application is running with following profile(s): [security-oauth2-authentication]

 ## Docker